Finland in the Eurovision Song Contest 1996: At Eurovision

 Jasmine's appearance on stage with unstyled hair and no make-up (in contrast to her groomed appearance at the national final) caused considerable puzzled comment – she would subsequently explain that she had strongly disliked the results of the Norwegian hairstyling and make-up artists endeavours, and at the last minute had decided to wash out her hair and remove the make-up, but had no time to start again herself so had no choice but to appear on stage au naturel.

 The final was televised in Finland on Yle TV1 with commentary by Erkki Pohjanheimo, Sanna Kojo and Minna Pentti as well as via radio with commentary by Iris Mattila and Pasi Hiihtola on Yle Radio Suomi.
-The Finnish spokesperson, who announced the Finnish votes during the final, was Solveig Herlin.
+Yle appointed Solveig Herlin as its spokesperson to announced the Finnish votes during the final.